tlienart/Franklin.jl/docs/syntax/markdown.md

 ### Evaluated code blocks

-Julia code blocks can be evaluated and the result of the code either shown or rendered.
+Julia code blocks can be evaluated and the result of the code is either shown or rendered.
 To declare a code block for evaluation, use the fenced code block syntax with a name for the code block:

 `````markdown